240,000 Miles to Kilometers: A complete walkthrough to Unit Conversion and its Applications

 Q: Is the conversion factor 1.60934 exact?

 - A: No, it's an approximation.
 The exact conversion factor is a slightly longer decimal.
-However, for most practical purposes, 1.60934 provides sufficient accuracy.
+On the flip side, for most practical purposes, 1.60934 provides sufficient accuracy.

 -